By Dave, on March 8th, 2012

 import whiley.lang.Math bool check(int x, int y): return max(x,y) == x

-Previously, the above code would compile . . . → Read More: Namespaces in Whiley
+Previously, the above code . . . → Read More: Namespaces in Whiley

 By Dave, on June 28th, 2011